Ein Bild von Köln bei Nacht, von Nikolay Kovalenko auf Unsplash.

 Maikel Kata, Thomas Miksch, Frank Rink

 Thomas Miksch, Universität Wien: „Davon hätte ich gerne ein Spiel“ – diesen Gedanken hatte ich während meines Archäologiestudiums in Wien sehr oft.
 Das Programm RPG Maker MV war mir daher bereits bekannt und ich hatte schon vor dem Hackathon einige kleinere Experimente gebastelt.
-Dementsprechend war ich für die technischen Dinge zuständig.
-Ich habe mir daher zum Ziel gesetzt, die Grenzen meiner RPG Maker-Kenntnisse bis an die Grenzen und darüber hinaus auszuloten und dabei so sauber und modular wie möglich zu arbeiten.
-Durch viele Stunden Tutorials und den Input unserer Tutoren ist mir das auch größtenteils gelungen und ich habe sogar neue Dinge wie das Importieren von Maps gelernt.
-Aufgrund der knappen Zeit von drei Tagen musste ich aber trotzdem in einigen Fällen provisorische Lösungen implementieren.
-Mir wurde schnell klar, wie wichtig Zeitmanagement und das Setzen eines realisierbaren Scopes sind.
+Dementsprechend war ich für die technischen Angelegenheiten zuständig.
+Ich habe mir daher zum Ziel gesetzt, die Grenzen meiner RPG-Maker-Kenntnisse bis an die Grenzen und darüber hinaus auszuloten und dabei so sauber und modular wie möglich zu arbeiten.
+Durch viele Stunden an Tutorials und den Input unserer Tutoren ist mir das auch größtenteils gelungen, und ich habe sogar neue Dinge wie das Importieren von Maps gelernt.
+Aufgrund der knappen Zeit von drei Tagen musste ich in einigen Fällen trotzdem provisorische Lösungen implementieren.
+Mir wurde schnell klar, wie wichtig Zeitmanagement und das Setzen eines realistischen Scopes sind.
 Abschließend möchte ich noch erwähnen, dass mir der Hackathon einen Startpunkt auf meiner Reise als Game Designer gegeben hat: Neben einem tollen ersten Projekt für mein Portfolio konnte ich auch interessante Literaturempfehlungen und neue Kontakte mit nach Wien nehmen.

-Frank Rink, Universität Trier: Das klingt interessant, dachte ich mir, als ich die E-Mail für den Hackathon in Köln las.
-Da ich in meiner Freizeit gerne Spiele mit historischem Hintergrund spiele und mich die Darstellung dieser und der historischen Realität in solchen Spielen sehr interessiert, fiel es mir leicht, mich für den Hackathon in Köln anzumelden.
-Die Herausforderung, innerhalb von 2 Tagen eine Alpha-Version zu erstellen, war dank unserer Planungen und Vorgespräche sowie der Teamarbeit gut zu bewältigen.
-Erstens war es für mich eine tolle Erfahrung zu sehen, wie Programmierung und Design funktionieren und ich nehme viel für meinen weiteren Weg mit.
-Als Zweites, Geschichte und Archäologie durch die immer wichtiger werdende Digitalisierung zu erleben, war für mich ebenfalls wertvoll, vor allem weil die Digitalisierung neue Möglichkeiten der Darstellung und der Forschung selbst bieten kann und viele verschiedene Perspektiven bietet.
-Nicht zuletzt waren der soziale Austausch, die neuen Bekanntschaften und auch die Ergebnisse der anderen Teilnehmenden sehr inspirierend, wie viele Facetten und Gesichter Geschichte/Archäologie und ihre Darstellung in der Moderne hat und wie unterschiedlich diese interpretiert und gezeigt werden können.
-Für mich war der Hackathon ein voller Erfolg, was meine persönliche Bereicherung an Wissen, digitalen Kompetenzen und Sozialisierung betrifft.
+Frank Rink, Universität Trier: Das klingt interessant, dachte ich mir, als ich die E-Mail zum Hackathon in Köln las.
+Da ich in meiner Freizeit gerne Spiele mit historischem Hintergrund spiele und mich die Darstellung der historischen Realität in solchen Spielen sehr interessiert, fiel es mir leicht, mich für den Hackathon in Köln anzumelden.
+Die Herausforderung, innerhalb von 2 Tagen eine Alpha-Version zu erstellen, war dank unserer Planungen, Vorgespräche und Teamarbeit gut zu bewältigen.
+Erstens war es für mich eine tolle Erfahrung, zu sehen, wie Programmierung und Design funktionieren, und ich nehme viel für meinen weiteren Weg mit.
+Als Zweites war es für mich ebenfalls wertvoll, Geschichte und Archäologie durch die immer wichtiger werdende Digitalisierung zu erleben, vor allem, weil die Digitalisierung neue Möglichkeiten der Darstellung und der Forschung selbst bietet und viele verschiedene Perspektiven eröffnet.
+Nicht zuletzt waren der soziale Austausch, die neuen Bekanntschaften und auch die Ergebnisse der anderen Teilnehmenden sehr inspirierend, wie viele Facetten und Gesichter Geschichte/Archäologie und ihre Darstellung in der Moderne haben und wie unterschiedlich diese interpretiert und gezeigt werden können.
+Für mich war der Hackathon ein voller Erfolg, was meine persönliche Bereicherung durch Wissen, digitale Kompetenzen und Sozialisierung betrifft.

-Maikel Kata, Ruhr-Universität Bochum: Innovative Ideen: Die Teilnehmer zeigten eine beeindruckende Vielfalt an kreativen Ideen zur Umsetzung ihrer Projekte.
+Maikel Kata, Ruhr-Universität Bochum: Innovative Ideen: Die Teilnehmer zeigten eine beeindruckende Vielfalt kreativer Ideen zur Umsetzung ihrer Projekte.
 Viele Projekte entstanden durch das Zusammenspiel verschiedener Disziplinen und Fähigkeiten.
-Die technischen Voraussetzungen waren anfangs nicht optimal, aber die Mentoren setzten sich sofort zusammen, um das Problem zu lösen.
+Die technischen Voraussetzungen waren anfangs nicht optimal, doch die Mentoren setzten sich sofort zusammen, um das Problem zu lösen.
 Der enge Zeitrahmen führte bei vielen Teams zu Stress.

 Der Hackathon kann eine hervorragende Möglichkeit sein, neue Kenntnisse und Fähigkeiten zu erwerben, insbesondere im Bereich der digitalen Archäologie.
-Die Veranstaltung hat interessante Ideen und deren Umsetzung hervorgebracht.
+Die Veranstaltung hat interessante Ideen hervorgebracht und deren Umsetzung ermöglicht.
 Die Präsentation der Projekte der einzelnen Gruppen am Ende der Veranstaltung hat allen viel Spaß gemacht.

-Das Wochenende war lang, aber nicht lang genug für den Umfang der verschiedenen Aufgaben, die so ein Hackathon mit sich bringt 😉 Ein etwas längerer Zeitraum für die Umsetzung der Projekte könnte die Qualität der Ergebnisse noch weiter verbessern.
-Die Mentoren waren sehr engagiert und hilfsbereit, nochmals vielen Dank an die Organisation.
+Das Wochenende war lang, aber nicht lang genug für den Umfang der verschiedenen Aufgaben, die ein solcher Hackathon mit sich bringt 😉 Ein etwas längerer Zeitraum für die Umsetzung der Projekte könnte die Qualität der Ergebnisse noch weiter verbessern.
+Die Mentoren waren sehr engagiert und hilfsbereit. nochmals vielen Dank an die Organisation.